microsoft/PowerToys/doc/specs/GitHub-discussions-spec.md

 Threads uses the same numeration like PR and issues.
 So they can be linked by the others.
 A conversation can also be locked like in issues and PR.

-## Why do we need this at PowerToys
+## Why do we need this for PowerToys

 1. Sometimes people just want to say thank you to the PT team (like in https://github.com/microsoft/PowerToys/issues/7873) and a thread in GitHub Discussions where every one can comment if he just want to say thank you, is much better for the users and the team than open every time a new issue for that.